 If you want to get out on the lake, canoes, pontoons, kayaks, and stand-up paddle boards are all available for rent – and yes, your pets are welcome to join you!

 For a more relaxing adventure, purchase a ticket for the narrated boat tour.
 Dogs are allowed on the tour boat as long as you get approval from the tour guide.

 Spending the Night

 We stayed at Pine Ridge Campground for a little more seclusion and we could barely see the neighboring campsite.
 We had one uninvited visitor—a curious raccoon (not pictured) who tried to drop by for dinner.
 Cool Whip and Hercules weren’t about to share, so they hustled him off with a few warning woofs.
-However, it was a good reminder to always keep food and trash packed away.
+It was a good reminder to always keep food and trash packed away!

 If you’re visiting during spring or early summer, bring along tick and mosquito repellent.
 And, if your dogs are as spoiled as mine, bring extra blankets or a dog bed for lounging around camp (and maybe a hammock for yourself!).
 These help keep your dog clean and they give your dog a designated space to call their own.
 Happy dogs make for happy adventures!